dedoussis/icloud-hide-my-email-browser-extension/README.md

 ### TODOs

-- [ ] Ability to search for existing HME addresses
 - [ ] Ability to modify the label and note of existing HME addresses
 - [ ] Options page to validate client token
 - [ ] Expiration of session data stored in Chrome storage